Strand PHIL.II Philanthropy and Civil Society

 - Test local waterways for health levels.
 Purchase water-testing kits via a science supply company.
 Lamotte is one brand used by teachers.
 Test for nitrates, pH, and other chemicals.

 - Contact a local "river watch" project that may need help counting critters.

-- For younger students: Write a letter to local leaders the importance of clean water.
-Each student includes a drawing of what they enjoy most about clean water.
+- For younger learners: Write a letter to local leaders about the importance of clean water.
+Each learner includes a drawing of what they enjoy most about clean water.

 - Why is it important to protect our community’s water?

 - Why do we all need to be good stewards of our environment?